ttu/ruuvitag-sensor/README.md

 __NOTE: Major version changes__
+* Version 4.0 supports only Python 3.10 and newer, adds support for Ruuvi Air sensors and allows Data Format to be specified as int or string.
 * Version 3.0 changed default BLE adapter for all platforms to Bleak with async-methods.
 To use `Bluez`and sync-methods, check the installation [instructions](#BlueZ).
 * Version 2.0 contains method renames.
 When using a version prior to 2.0, check the documentation and examples from [documentation](https://ttu.github.io/ruuvitag-sensor/#/1.2.1/) or in GitHub, switch to the correct release tag from _switch branches/tags_.